natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 Simply change the line in `config/rubber/rubber-passenger_nginx.yml`:
 `use_ssl_key: true`

-Then redeploy the configurtion: `cap deploy`
+Then redeploy the configuration: `cap deploy`